DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <div class="accordion-collapse collapse show" id="collapseTrouble" data-bs-parent="#accordionExample">
 <div class="accordion-body">

-<h4 id="i-cannot-see-score-as-a-custom-variable--the-score-in-hubspot-is-not-updated-automatically" class="pt-6-m mb-3 text-primary">I cannot see Score as a custom variable / The Score in HubSpot is not updated automatically<a class="header-link" href="#i-cannot-see-score-as-a-custom-variable--the-score-in-hubspot-is-not-updated-automatically" title="Permalink"><span class="sr-only">Permalink</span></a></h4>
+<h4 id="i-cannot-see-score-as-a-custom-variable--the-score-in-hubspot-is-not-updated-automatically" class="pt-6-m mb-3 text-primary">I cannot see Score as a property / The Score property in HubSpot is not updated automatically<a class="header-link" href="#i-cannot-see-score-as-a-custom-variable--the-score-in-hubspot-is-not-updated-automatically" title="Permalink"><span class="sr-only">Permalink</span></a></h4>

 <p>To enable this, you may need to reauthorize the app for the new permits required.
 Please click here</p>